Looking for information on Australian dog food brands, but all your searches are returning products from the United States or North America?

 By eliminating these plant-based ingredients, you can reduce your dog’s risk of experiencing allergies or sensitivities to plant-based material.

 The other core advantage of air-dried dog food is that it can provide excellent nutrition.
 Thanks to a lack of plant-based material, the proportion of protein and fat is immense and more than sufficient for dogs of all activity levels.

-The unfortunate disadvantage of Air Dried Dog Food is that it is costly and, therefore, might not a realistic solution to the majority of dog owners.
+Air Dried Dog Food’s unfortunate disadvantage is that it is costly and, therefore, might not a realistic solution for the majority of dog owners.
 However, if you are determined to make air-dried food viable, you could consider feeding your dog a mixture of Air Dried Dog Food and fresh ingredients.

 This approach could be a lot more realistic in cost.
 Ingredients such as fresh fruit and vegetables are ideal to combine with a diet of air-dried dog food.

 If you’d like to learn more about Ziwi Peak, we recommend you check out our review page of them which you can find here.